starbvuks/starbvuks/README.md

 - 👯 I’m looking to collaborate o
 - 🤔 I’m looking for help wit
 - 💬 Ask me ab
-- 📫 How to reach
+- 📫 How to rea
 - 😄 Pronouns:
 - ⚡ Fun fact:
 -->